soystargaze/Vitamin/README.md

 - **Leaf Decay:** Leaves disappear faster when cutting down trees (configurable).
 - **Pet Protection:** Prevents pets from being accidentally damaged by their owners.
 - **Player XP to Books:** Convert your XP into books by `Shift + Right-Clicking` with an empty book.
+- **Repair Tools:** Repairs gold, iron and diamond tools and weapons using nuggets, ingots or diamonds in the player's 2x2 inventory crafting grid.
 - **Seed Replanter:** Harvest and replant crops with a `Right-Click`.
 - **Silk Spawners:** Obtain spawners when mining them with `Silk Touch`.
 - **Sponge with Lava:** Sponges can now absorb lava.